trezor/connect/docs/methods/cardanoSignTransaction.md

 - *must not* contain output addresses given by parameters
 - *must not* contain a pool registration certificate
 - *must not* contain `collateralInputs` and `requiredSigners`
-- *must* contain script hash stake credentials in certificates and withdrawals (no paths)
+- *must* contain script hash stake credentials in certificates and withdrawals (no paths or key hashes)
 - *may* contain only 1854 and 1855 witness requests
 - *must not* contain 1855 witness requests when transaction is not minting/burning tokens